Best European defense stocks to invest in 2026

 • Nordic Defense Leadership: Saab holds dominant market positions in fighter aircraft, radar systems, and electronic warfare across Northern European defense markets, creating substantial competitive advantages and high barriers to entry.

-• Defense Technology Innovation: The company invests approximately 25% of annual revenue into defense R&D, developing next-generation military technologies in electronic warfare, autonomous systems, and stealth capabilities that enhance effectiveness.
+• Defense Technology Innovation: The company invests a substantial share of annual revenue into defense research and development, advancing next-generation military technologies in electronic warfare, autonomous systems, and stealth capabilities.

-• NATO Spending Beneficiary: Saab benefits from NATO`s commitment to increase defense spending to 2% of GDP and widespread military modernization programs across European allied nations driven by geopolitical tensions across allied markets.
+• NATO Spending Beneficiary: Saab benefits from NATO`s ongoing commitment to increase defense spending and widespread military modernization programs across European allied nations driven by persistent geopolitical tensions and security needs.

 • Defense Export Strategy: The company has successfully expanded its global defense footprint beyond Europe with strategic military partnerships in Asia, Middle East, and the Americas, creating diversified revenue streams with regional partners.